openadventure/Open-Adventure/README.md

-Open Adventure ![open adventure logo][OAlogo]
+Open Adventure
 ==================

-*Open Adventure* is a full-featured tabletop [adventure game][adventuregame] that offers out-of-box support for medieval fantasy and science-fiction expeditions.
+![open adventure logo][OAlogo] *Open Adventure* is a full-featured tabletop [adventure game][adventuregame] that offers out-of-box support for medieval fantasy and science-fiction expeditions.
 In *Open Adventure*, you play as a heroic or villainous figure free to explore the perilous world created by the all-mighty Game Master.
 Along your adventure you'll battle ferocious enemies, solve complex puzzles and navigate labyrinthine mazes, and much more!

-![basic rulebook][OAproduct]

 Discuss
 ==================